Laharikrkv/Microservices-ECommerce-Backend-SpringBoot/README.md

 3. Start the services using Docker: `docker-compose up`
 4. Access the application via the API Gateway.

-# Sample API / Request Flow Explanation
-- User initiates a request through the API Gateway, which routes the request to the appropriate service.
-- Each service interacts with the database as needed, and responses are sent back through the API Gateway.

 # Observability & Monitoring
 - **Zipkin**: Integrated for tracing requests and monitoring service interactions.